Evaluating and Calibrating LLM Confidence on Questions with Multiple Correct Answers: Experiment Setup

-\texttt{[Instruction]} You will be given a question, the model's answer, and several candidate answers.
-Please respond with \texttt{True} if the model’s answer is factually correct, or \texttt{False} if it is incorrect.
+You will be given a question, the model's answer, and several candidate answers.
+Please respond with \texttt{True} if the model's answer is factually correct, or \texttt{False} if it is incorrect.
 Answer strictly with either ``True'' or ``False'' only.